For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 That's going a little deeper than I wanted to go.

-So I'm, you know, I this isn't in today.
+So I'm, you know, I, this isn't in today.

-It comes out today.
+It comes out today when they announced this.

-Uh, is when this appeared on the American Prospects website.
+It was September 14th is when this appeared on the American Prospects website.

 What did she do?